meteor/meteor/content/mobile.md

 A shortcut is to run `sudo xcodebuild -license accept` from the command line.
 (You will still be expected to have read and understood the [Xcode and Apple SDKs Agreement](https://www.apple.com/legal/sla/docs/xcode.pdf)).

-<h3 id="installing-prerequisites-android-on-mac">Android on Mac</h3>
+<h3 id="installing-prerequisites-android">Android</h3>

-In order to build and run Android apps on a Mac, you will need to:
+In order to build and run Android apps, you will need to:

 - Install a Java Development Kit (JDK)
 - Install the Android SDK and download the required tools, platforms, and other components (which is done most easily by installing Android Studio)
-- Optionally: Set `ANDROID_HOME` and add the tools directories to your `PATH`
+- Set `ANDROID_HOME` and add the tools directories to your `PATH`
 - Optionally: Create an Android Virtual Device to run apps on an emulator

 <h4>Installing the Java Development Kit (JDK)</h4>

+> On Linux, you may want to use your distribution's package manager to install a JDK; on Ubuntu, you can even use [Ubuntu Make](#ubuntu-make) to install Android Studio and all dependencies at the same time.

 1. Open the [Oracle Java website](http://www.oracle.com/technetwork/java/javase/downloads/index.html), and select the Java Platform (JDK)
-1. Check the box to accept the license agreement, and select the Mac OS X disk image file (`jdk-8u**-macosx-x64.dmg`)
+1. Check the box to accept the license agreement, and select the correct download for your platform
-1. Open the downloaded disk image, launch the installer, and complete the installation steps.
+1. After it has downloaded, launch the installer, and complete the installation steps

-<h4>Installing the Android SDK and download the required tools, platforms, and other components</h4>
+<h4>Installing Android Studio</h4>

 The easiest way to get a working Android development environment is by installing [Android Studio](http://developer.android.com/sdk/index.html), which offers a setup wizard on first launch that installs the Android SDK for you, and downloads a default set of tools, platforms, and other components that you will need to start developing.

+Please refer to [the Android Studio installation instructions](http://developer.android.com/sdk/installing/index.html?pkg=studio) for more details on the exact steps to follow.

-There is no need to use Android Studio if you prefer a stand-alone install however.
-Just make sure you install the most recent versions of the [Android SDK Tools](http://developer.android.com/sdk/index.html#Other) and download the required [additional packages](http://developer.android.com/sdk/installing/adding-packages.html) yourself using the Android SDK Manager.
+> There is no need to use Android Studio if you prefer a stand-alone install.
+Just make sure you install the most recent versions of the [Android SDK Tools](http://developer.android.com/sdk/index.html#Other) and download the required [additional packages](http://developer.android.com/sdk/installing/adding-packages.html) yourself using the [Android SDK Manager](http://developer.android.com/tools/help/sdk-manager.html).
 Make sure to select SDK Platform API 23, because that is what the version of Cordova we bundle requires.

+<h4 id="ubuntu-make">Using Ubuntu Make</h4>

+If you're running Ubuntu, the easiest way to install both a Java Development Kit and Android Studio is by using [Ubuntu Make](https://wiki.ubuntu.com/ubuntu-make), a command line tool that sets up development environments and dependencies for you.

+If you're on Ubuntu 14.04 LTS, you'll have to add the Ubuntu Make ppa first:
+* `sudo add-apt-repository ppa:ubuntu-desktop/ubuntu-make`
+* `sudo apt-get update`

+Then, you can install Ubuntu Make itself:
+* `sudo apt-get install ubuntu-make`

+And finally you use Ubuntu Make to install Android Studio and all dependencies:
+* `umake android`

-<h4>Optionally: Setting `ANDROID_HOME` and adding the tools directories to your `PATH`</h4>
+<h4>Setting `ANDROID_HOME` and adding the tools directories to your `PATH`</h4>

 Cordova will detect an Android SDK installed in various standard locations automatically, but in order to use tools like `android` or `adb` from the terminal, you will have to make some changes to your environment.

+<h5>Mac</h5>

 - Set the `ANDROID_HOME` environment variable to the location of the Android SDK.
 If you've used the Android Studio setup wizard, it should be installed in `~/Library/Android/sdk` by default.
 - Add `$ANDROID_HOME/tools`, and `$ANDROID_HOME/platform-tools` to your `PATH`